flynno-io/grab-a-table/README.md

 9) Login – Allows users to sign in as a member and access member exclusive features.

 Installation
-Grab a Table is a web-based application accessible from https://www.grabatable.com
+Grab a Table is a web-based application accessible from [enter github URL]

 Usage
 1) Users can access the Website Menu from the top right corner of the website.
 It allows users to access the following features –